zerothstack/zeroth/docs/guide/deployment.md

 ---

 ## Overview
-Deployment of a Ubiquits application is not constrained by it's implementation.
+Deployment of a Zeroth application is not constrained by it's implementation.
 You can deploy it however you are used to deploying NodeJS & SPA applications, be it a bare metal server or a cloud provider like Heroku or your own large scale cloud data centre.